amelia-rajaram/R/README.md

 The project involved the following steps:
 1. **Data Cleaning and Processing**:
    - Checked for and removed duplicates.
-   - Handled missing values appropriately.
+   - Handled missing values.
-   - Standardized date formats and other relevant fields.
    - Verified and corrected inconsistencies in the data.

 2. **Regression Analysis**:
-   - Conducted regression analysis using R to identify the impact of various factors on infrastructure spending.
-   - Analyzed the relationship between variables like median age, average temperature, and infrastructure spending.
+   - Conducted regression analysis using R and Stata to analyze the relationship between median age, average temperature, and infrastructure spending.

 3. **Visualization and Reporting**:
    - Created visualizations to identify spending patterns and trends.